 In the end, my partner and I ended up spending an average of 85€ per person per day because we stayed in an Airbnb apartment with some locals that gave us excellent advice on where to eat cheaply.
 We also did not have any transportation costs as within the city, we walked everywhere.

 Venice is a beautiful city and truly one of a kind.
-I am so happy that I got to visit Venice and soak in its charms.
-Is Venice expensive to visit?
-Yes and no. Overall, prices in Venice might be higher than in other European cities but visiting Venice does not have to be extortionate.
+I am so happy that I got to travel to Venice and soak in its charms.
+Overall, prices might be higher than in other European cities but visiting Venice does not have to be extortionate.
 Hopefully, this overview has helped you answer any questions you had while calculating your trip to Venice cost.

 Are you planning to visit Venice?
-Are you wondering is Venice expensive?
+Are you wondering about the prices?
 Let us know in the comments!